nealcaren/fightordie/_sources/Volumes/04/02/education.md

 Second: They should endeavor to give all their children the largest possible amount of general training and intelligence before teaching them the technique of a particular trade, remembering that the object of all true education is not to make men carpenters, but to make carpenters men.

 Is not this reasoning sound?
 Could you imagine an educator of any experience who would take material exception to it?
-Would you call it revolutionary or in the nature of a "personal" attack ?
+Would you call it revolutionary or in the nature of a "personal" attack?

 Certainly not.